All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Source and Purity Matter

-BPC-157 is not FDA-approved as a therapeutic drug.
+BPC-157 isn't FDA-approved as a therapeutic drug.
 The quality of BPC-157 products varies dramatically depending on the source.
-Using physician-supervised, pharmacy-grade peptides is essential for safety.
+Using physician-supervised, pharmacy-grade peptides is important for safety.
 Unregulated online peptide sources may contain impurities, incorrect dosing, or degraded product.

 Medical History Considerations